Which Hill’s Prescription Diet D/D Canine Recipes Get

-Hill’s Prescription Diet D/D Canine Skin Support dog food is not rated due to its intentional therapeutic design.
+Hill’s Prescription Diet D/D Canine Dog Food is not rated due to its intentional therapeutic design.

-Hill’s Prescription Diet D/D Canine Potato and Duck was selected to represent the other products in the line for this review.
+Hill’s Prescription Diet D/D Canine Potato and Venison was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Hill's Prescription Diet D/D Canine Potato and Duck
+Hill's Prescription Diet D/D Canine Potato and Venison

 Dry Dog Food